rwb/ccjs489h/README.md

 ## Grading Criteria for Class Participation

-1. You are asked to meet with me in-person at the described times in the course schedule below; these meeting should involved substantive discussion about your thesis project including difficulties, issues, or concerns about your project.
+1. You are asked to meet with me in-person at the described times in the course schedule below; these meetings should involved substantive discussion about your thesis project including difficulties, issues, or concerns about your project.
 You should plan for these meetings to be about 30-40 minutes long (maximum of 20 points)
 2. On days when we have practice presentations, you are expected to ask at least one substantive question on at least 3 presentations (maximum of 20 points).
 3. On days when you are scheduled to make a practice presentation, you are present, on-time, and well-prepared to give your presentation (maximum of 20 points).
 4. During practice presentations, you directly and thoughtfully address the questions that are presented to you (maximum of 20 points).